ncata/GLERL_contract/activitylog.md

 - 09:30:
     * Reviewd git commands and best practices to ensure that upstream data maintains integrity.
 Branches should not be needed.
 - 10:30:
-    * Reviewed and forwarded docs. from Steve R.
+    * Reviewed and forwarded docs from Steve R.
     * Emailed re:tc info after unsuccesful login
 - 11:00:
     * Cloned git repo to appropriate direcotory and pushed local directory.